 There are two video scoreboards and two matrix scoreboards.

 One things I really appreciate in the design of Clipper Stadium is the placement of food vendors.
 They ring the outer circumference of the building.
 However, unlike the layout of the Reading Fightin' Phils stadium, these all have a view of the field for the fans.
 Fans at the counter need only turn around to see the game in progress.
 Additionally, many food or beverage stands are actually food carts which are efficient, small and have patrons facing the game.

 Clipper Stadium prides itself on offering local foods such as Turkey Hill ice cream, Auntie Anne's soft pretzels, and other Pennsylvania treats.

 There is a spanking clean store for fans.
-This is the one area which seems to have capitulated to inflated prices.
+This is the one area which seems to have capitulated to inflated prices often seen with professional sports venues.
 However, the selection is nice and products are not hidden advertisements for corporate sponsors of the team.

 The Barnstormer Store

 Family Friendly Stadium